How Is India Connected to the Internet?

 The biggest hurdle is stated as ‘right of way problem’ which in simple words means people are not allowing to lay cable over their land.

-Internet Usage
+Internet Usage.

 India used 967 petabytes per month in 2014 and is increasing at a rate of 33% per year.

 It is expected that it will grow to 4 Exabytes by 2019.
-According to a newspaper report from 2013, India has a total international bandwidth of 33,900 Gb/second although only around 6,009Gbps are ready to use while only 1,110Gbps are consumed.
+According to a newspaper report from 2013, India has a total international bandwidth of 33,900 Gb/Second, although only around 6,009Gbps are ready to use while only 1,110Gbps are consumed.

 Certainly, these figures must have increased by now.

-Check the Internet Routes on Your PC
+Check the Internet Routes on Your Computer.

-1. Open your command prompt.
-(Search CMD in Windows search )
+1. Open your command prompt (search CMD in Windows search).

 2. Type tracert google.com